 You’ll learn songs from famous artists like Lionel Ritchie and Coldplay, plus some epic TV soundtracks.
 As the songs get more complicated, you have to deal with rhythms and phrasing that you didn’t see in the beginner section.

 I’ve picked out Lesson 11 of Intermediate 2 because it deals with the 6/8 time signature.
 The 6/8 time signature is important to many musical genres like the Blues, and it’s good for students to understand the difference between 3/4 and 6/8 as early as possible.

 The lesson starts by asking you to play the notes from a few minor triads while providing only the root note.

 Next, you move on to the melody in your right hand, which has an interesting rhythm featuring quavers and semi-quavers.

-Another thing that we liked about this melody is that it goes from C minor to C major, a distinct sound that’s good to know for any budding composers.
+Another thing that I liked about this melody is that it goes from C minor to C major, a distinct sound that’s good to know for any budding composers.